newrelic/k8s-metadata-injection/README.md

 4. The signature of the key is then approved.
 5. The server's certificate is fetched from the CSR and then encoded.
 6. A secret of type `tls` is created with the server certificate and key.
-7. The api server's CA bundle is fetched.
+7. The k8s extension api server's CA bundle is fetched.
-8. The admission webhook registration for the webhook server is patched with the api server's CA bundle from the previous step.
+8. The mutating webhook configuration for the webhook server is patched with the k8s api server's CA bundle from the previous step.
+This CA bundle will be used by the k8s extension api server when calling our webhook.

 #### Manual management